Brindisi – Igoumenitsa

 Ferries to Greece

 The Brindisi to Igoumenitsa ferry route is provided by 1 operators and is available for booking all year round.
 The ferry crossing from Brindisi to Igoumenitsa takes approximately 8 hours on ferries servicing this route.
-The ferry duration for the Brindisi to Igoumenitsa ferry can range between 7 hours 30 minutes and 8 hours depending on the operator that you decide to travel with.
+The Brindisi to Igoumenitsa ferry sails in approximately 8 hours.

 There are around 12 weekly sailings from Brindisi to Igoumenitsa.